philsquared/Catch23/README.md

 auto value = GENERATE( 100, values_of<int>{.up_to=42} );
 ```

 The `100,` syntax is under consideration.
 Without it the default is 100 values.
+This is the equivalent of composing `take` in Catch2.
 Writing your own generator is very easy.
 E.g. here's how a string generator is implemented:

 ```c++